+Assessment (Including Controlled Assessment)

+EXAMINATIONS: CONTROLLED ASSESSMENT:
-Component 3: Knowledge and Understanding of Drama

-- External written examination (1 hour, 30 minutes). - Pupils will answer three questions using one set text. - This examination is open book.

-Component 1: Devised Performance

-- Internally assessed. - Pupils will complete one group performance (15%) and complete their written log (10%).

-Component 2: Scripted Performance (35%)

-- Internally assessed. - Pupils will select and interpret a published play script, and act in a group performance or present and realise their design concept in a group performance.
+Component 3: Knowledge and Understanding of Drama External written examination (1 hour, 30 minutes).
+Pupils will answer three questions using one set text.
+This examination is open book.
+Weighting: 40% of GCSE Component 1: Devised Performance Externally moderated.
+Pupils will complete one group performance (15%) and complete their written log (10%).
+Weighting: 25% of GCSE Component 2: Scripted Performance (35%) Externally moderated.
+Pupils will select and interpret a published play script, and act in a group performance or present and realise their design concept in a group performance.

+Weighting: 35% of GCSE